ThaMessia/DivineBooter/README.md

 ```
 Generally, we could type help to see all the commands, but we will go straight into attack.

 Type 'attack' and type the informations you have to type.
-Then, the specified Minecdaft server will soon die.
+Then, the specified Minecraft server will soon die.
 As the attack starts, you will see something like this:
 ```yml
 Sending bots...